j0ndough/apex-live-info/README.md

 Rename `config.cfg` to `api_config.cfg` and paste your API key into the `CLIENT_ID` field.

-Run `python main.py` with the appropriate arguments and options to get live info.
+Run `python main.py` with the appropriate argument to get live info.

 **Arguments**

-`-r <R>` or `--request <REQUEST>` : Specifies the desired live info request with a desired option.
+`-c` or `--crafting` : Gets current crafting rotation.

-Request options:
+`-m` or `--map` : Gets current map rotation for BR Pubs, BR Ranked, and Mixtape (Rotating LTM).

-`crafting` : Gets current crafting rotation.
+`-st` `--status` : Gets current status of live matchmaking servers for all regions.

-`map` : Gets current map rotation for BR Pubs, BR Ranked, and Mixtape (Rotating LTM).
+`-s` or `--store` : Gets the current recolor rotation from the in-game store.
+However, this is option is currently bugged and does not work.

 ### Example Argument
-`python main.py -r map` Gets the current map rotation (BR Pubs, BR Ranked, and rotating LTM).
+`python main.py -m` Gets the current map rotation (BR Pubs, BR Ranked, and rotating LTM).